-All incoming 1L students are automatically registered for 15 credit hours.
+All incoming 1L students are automatically registered for classes.
 It is very important to note that the University of Florida is a self-fee assessing university, which means that you will NOT receive a bill for your tuition.
 You must access and pay your own fees by the stated deadlines unless you have some form of deferment.
 For more information, visit the University Bursar.
 If you are receiving financial aid, the fees will be automatically deducted from your aid.

 Accessing Online Course Materials (eLearning, TWEN, WebCourses)

 - You will learn how to access online course materials through eLearning, TWEN (Westlaw), and WebCourses via email by August.
 Once you get a log-on, you can register for courses that teachers have set up an account for.

 - Most teachers (but not all) post assignments and other important information on here.
 Some even post the first-day assignments on here.

 - This is the software program most professors use to give exams.
 Towards the middle of fall, an e-mail will be sent out with log-in information.
 You will want to follow the instructions so that you will be prepared to take exams.

 Prepare Your Laptop to Access the UF Wireless Network

 - Please connect your laptop UF’s campus wireless prior to orientation with the following steps:

 - Using your laptop or other wireless device choose the “ufgetonline” network and login with your firstname.lastname@example.org.

 - If the “ufgetonline.ufl.edu website does not open, use a web browser to open UF Wireless Service site.